CurryEleison/mobilepay-qrcodes/README.md

 number and optionally a currency amount, and ask people to point their camera at your screen.

+MobilePay is a trademark of Danske Bank.
+This app is not associated with or licensed by Danske Bank or MobilePay.

 ## Building

 There's no backend and you don't need to have MobilePay installed to use it.